lucax88x/PrimitiveObsession/README.md

 ```

 Voilà.
 No more primitives!<br />
-You could also be inclined to define a custom service for collecting all of your configuration parameters:
+You could even be inclined to define a custom service for collecting all of your configuration parameters:

 ```csharp
 class MyConfigs